Khomeini family

-The Khomeini family (خاندان خمینی, /fa/), also transliterated as Khomeyni, is an Iranian religious Shia family that migrated from Nishapur, to Awadh in the 18th century, and then finally settling in Khomeyn in the early 19th century.
-They claim descent from the seventh Shiite Imam, Musa al-Kadhim, and hence are a Musawi family.
+The Khomeini family migrated from Nishapur (in Razavi Khorasan province, Iran), to Kintoor (in present-day Barabanki district, Awadh region, Uttar Pradesh, India) in the 18th century, and then resettled back in Iran in Khomeyn (in the Central District of Khomeyn County, Markazi province, Iran) in the early 19th century.
+They claim descent from the seventh Shiite Imam, Musa al-Kazim, and hence are a Musawi family.

 History and lineage

-The family did not hold a specific surname before 1921, they would normally go by Hindi, which meant "from India", since their grandfather had migrated from there.
-However, after the 1921 Persian coup d'état, when Reza Shah passed a law ordering all Iranians to take a surname; Ruhullah chose for himself the surname Khomeini (from Khomeyn), whilst his brother Morteza chose Pasandideh, and Nur al-Din chose Hindi.
+The family did not hold a specific surname prior to the introduction of the Iranian identity booklet (Shenasnameh) in 1921, they would normally go by Hindi, which meant "from India", since their grandfather returned to Iran following their stay in the Kingdom of Awadh in the Indian subcontinent, under the patronage of its ruler whose ancestors were Twelver Shi'a Muslims who traced their lineage back to Persia.
+However, after the 1921 Persian coup d'état, when Reza Shah passed a law ordering all Iranians to take a surname, Ruhollah chose for himself the surname Mostafavi, whilst his brother Morteza chose Pasandideh, and Nur al-Din chose Hindi.

-The lineage of the Khomeini family is as follows:Ruhullah bin Mustafa bin Ahmad bin Dīn Ali Shah bin Safdar bin Amīr al-Dīn bin Ḥasan bin Yaḥya bin ʿAbd al-Hadī bin Nowrooz bin Ḥasan bin ʿAbd al-Ghanī bin Muḥammad bin Ḥaydar bin Ḥamza bin Musa al-Kāzim bin Jaʿfar as-Sādiq bin Muḥammad al-Bāqir bin ʿAli al-Sajjad bin Ḥusayn al-Shahid bin ʿAli Ibn Abi Talib.
+The lineage of the Khomeini family is as follows, where bin means son of:Ruhullah bin Mustafa bin Ahmad bin Dīn Ali Shah bin Safdar bin Amīr al-Dīn bin Ḥasan bin Yaḥya bin ʿAbd al-Hadī bin Nowrooz bin Ḥasan bin ʿAbd al-Ghanī bin Muḥammad bin Ḥaydar bin Ḥamza bin Musa al-Kāzim bin Jaʿfar as-Sādiq bin Muḥammad al-Bāqir bin ʿAli al-Sajjad bin Ḥusayn al-Shahid' bin ʿAli Ibn Abi Talib.